 - Beats Urbeats3 Magnetic Earbuds

-- HP Gaming Earbuds with mic Deep Bass
+- HP Gaming Earbuds with Mic

 1. Razer Hammerhead True Wireless Bluetooth Earbuds

-Best Wireless Earbuds For Gaming
+Best Wireless Earbuds for Gaming

-2. Bose QuietComfort 20 Noise Cancelling Headphones
+2. Bose QuietComfort 20 Noise Canceling Headphones

 Best Noise-Canceling Gaming Earbuds